MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/logging.md

 >[!NOTE]
 >
+> - The text message should contain a maximum of 128 characters.
-> Action logs are not uploaded to the Power Automate service when they are executed through the Power Automate for desktop designer.
+> - Action logs are not uploaded to the Power Automate service when they are executed through the Power Automate for desktop designer.

 ## <a name="logmessage"></a> Log message